 Cell B6 consists of Statement number.
 On the right-hand side, cell J5 and J6 consist of the period of the expense report.

-Let’s call it the header part.
+Let’s call it the header section.
 You can see the preview of it in the image below:

-Row 24 to Row 26 = In this section on the left-hand side we have authorized signatory and on the right-hand side, we have calculations for reimbursement.
+In this section on the left-hand side, we have authorized signatory and on the right-hand side, we have calculations for reimbursement.

 The formula applied here is =L24-L25.